anshooarora/extentreports-java/README.md

 # ExtentReports Library

-ExtentReports is a HTML reporting library for Selenium WebDriver for Java which is extremely easy to use and creates beautiful execution reports.
+ExtentReports is a HTML reporting library by <a href='http://relevantcodes.com'>Anshoo Arora</a> for Selenium WebDriver for Java which is extremely easy to use and creates beautiful execution reports.
 It shows test and step summary, test steps and status in a toggle view for quick analysis.

 View ExtentReports sample <a href='http://relevantcodes.com/Tools/ExtentReports/Extent.html'>here</a>.

 ### Download

 Download the jar and view latest details & comments from <a href='http://relevantcodes.com/extentreports-for-selenium/'>this</a> link.

+### Developers

+Anshoo Arora (owner)
+Bas Dijkstra (contributor)

 ### Usage and Documentation